nanoframework/nanoFramework.M5Stack/README.md

 - [Atom Lite](https://docs.m5stack.com/en/core/atom_lite)
 - [Atom Matrix](https://docs.m5stack.com/en/core/atom_matrix)

-> Note 1: Before trying to add NuGet packages to your projects and/or before flashing the devices (see next section) using MS Visual Studio (VS), open VS > Tools > Options > NuGet Package Manager > Package Sources  and make sure that it contains an entry pointing to <https://api.nuget.org/v3/index.json> , otherwise add it.
+> Note 1: Before trying to add NuGet packages to your projects and/or before flashing the devices (see next section) using MS Visual Studio (VS), open VS > Tools > Options > NuGet Package Manager > Package Sources  and make sure that it contains an entry pointing to <https://api.nuget.org/v3/index.json>, otherwise add it.
 > Note 2: When invoking VS > Project > Manage NuGet Packages make sure that in the Package source drop-down menu (right upper corner) "nuget.org" is selected.
-Also if you're using preview version the "include prerelease" checkbox should be clicked/selected as well.

 The NuGets bring support for the screens as well and require to be flashed with the proper image (using [`nanoff`](https://github.com/nanoframework/nanoFirmwareFlasher) dotnet CLI).
 On the examples below replace `COM3` with the appropriate number of the COM port to which your device is connected. (on Windows you can check this in the Device Manager).